-2006 to 2011.
-Moreover, his reasoning for selecting the information from each file to extract for datapoints, and the use of individuals hired by Plaintiff's counsel to extract the data, did not follow any reliable methodology.
+Shane's statistical analysis is flawed because his methodology for identifying the data points upon which his statistical analysis relies and his process of using individuals hired by Plaintiffs' counsel to categorize the data from CR files, did not follow any reliable methodology.
 Shane, who himself lacks sufficient experience in internal affairs, simply made up a list of characteristics he wanted to use as datapoints for each file.
 These characteristics, however, were not based on any nationally recognized or reliable standards.
-Further, he did not himself read the files, and he relied on others to extract the characteristics he requested from the CR files who were not well-trained and were biased individuals.
+Additionally, he did not read the files himself but rather relied on others (who were not well-trained) to subjectively assign characteristics Shane deemed "of interest" from the CR files.